cocos/cocos-docs/en/components/videoplayer.md

 | Mute               | Mutes the VideoPlayer.
 Mute sets the volume=0, Un-Mute restore the original volume. |
 | Keep Aspect Ratio  | Whether keep the aspect ratio of the original video.
 | Is Fullscreen      | Whether play video in fullscreen mode.
-| Stay On Bottom     | Always below the game view (only useful on Web).
+| Stay On Bottom     | Display video below the game view (Only available on web).
 | Video Player Event | The video player's callback, it will be triggered when certain event occurs.
 Please refer to the `VideoPlayer Event` section below or [VideoPlayerEvent API](../../../api/en/classes/VideoPlayer.html#videoplayerevent) for more details.

 **Note**：In **cc.Node** of the **Video Player Event** property, you should fill in a Node that hangs the user script component, and in the user script you can use the relevant VideoPlayer event according to the user's needs.